 Tracking success

 An important part of HCA’s value-based purchasing (VBP) strategy is to determine health care provider and health plan participation in VBP arrangements.
-HCA gathers this information from multiple sources, including two annual surveys to track provider and plan (payer) progress toward our paying for health and value goal.
+HCA gathers this information from multiple sources, including an annual survey to track health care payers (also referred to as plans

 Paying for Value surveys